Rooted in the Community: Sustainable Ag Youth Summer Camp

 • Education and Training: youth education

 "Rooted in the Community" is a summer camp program for youth in the west-central region of Illinois hosted by Carl Sandburg College, based in Galesburg.
-The free, two-day camp introduces children aged 9-12 to sustainable agriculture practices, purposes, and careers.
-The camp staff works with local farmers, community gardeners, nutritionists, and ag educators to teach campers about sustainable agriculture through hands-on activities, field trips, and educational presentations.
-The 2022 camp will explore sustainable community farming, distribution, and practice.
-Sandburg will host two summer camps, two-days each, open to youth throughout the district.
+The free, two-day camp introduced children aged 9-12 to sustainable agriculture practices, purposes, and careers.
+The camp staff worked with local farmers, community gardeners, nutritionists, and ag educators to teach campers about sustainable agriculture through hands-on activities, field trips, and educational presentations.
+The 2022 and 2023 camps explored sustainable community farming, distribution, and practice.
+Sandburg will host two summer camps, two days each, open to youth throughout the district.

 1. Introduce youth to sustainable community ag practices and purposes through hands-on activities in the Galesburg Community Garden and field trips to local farms.